vilcuRob/MailDev/README.md

 2. Array's are not mergeable inside the json files.
 Use fixed values for inheritance overriding.
 3. Sometimes the .hbs -> html compilation task fails and prints some random html.
 Workaround is to compile again using ```gulp --start``` command.

+## TODO:<br />

+- Most important: Find or build new inliner that handles multiple classes and merges all style rules.